Translate / Traducir

 On 27 January 1915 de la Garza sent Navarro, at Norris Peters, a counterfeit $10 note (series number 249481) and asked for the firm’s commentsLG papers, 6-D-37, letter from de la Garza, El Paso, to Navarro, Washington, 27 January 1915.
 De la Garza had also seen counterfeit $5 notes.
 A week later Navarro replied that the note was lithographed (hecho en piedra) and poorly done.
 It was obviously false at first sight, but even more differences were visible under a magnifying glass.
 The experts in Washington thought that the Government Palace and the figures around it were the only part that was exactly the same as on a genuine note, so they were of the opinion that the image of the Palace had been taken from the original stone (which was in Navarro's possession) or that the person who made the plate stole or, rather, possessed a similar one.
 They based this opinion on the fact that the images such as the car, people and shades kept the same relative distances as on the genuine notes, a difficult feat to copyLG papers, 6-E-7, letter from Navarro, Washington, to de la Garza, El Paso, 3 February 1915.

-This is probably the same counterfeit that de la Garza wrote to Vargas about.
+This is probably the same counterfeit that de la Garza wrote to Vargas about in February 1915.
 The differences that de la Garza noted, and marked up, on his example in his letter to Vargas were

 GENUINECOUNTERFEIT